bryan-emerson/project_six/readme.md

 ```

-the above request would create a new object in the API as follows:
+The above request would create a new object in the API as follows:

 ```
 {